agiledev-students-spring2024/4-final-project-wardrobe-wizard-online-closet-archive/CONTRIBUTING.md

 * Our team will be using VS Code for our code editor.

 * We will be following the Agile workflow.

-* At this moment instructions for setting up an environment are not available.
-Will be updated as work on Sprint 1 begins.